-Although Kenner had their own internal studio which was frequently used for photographing toys, they often hired local professional photographers to shoot the images used for catalogues and packaging.
+Although Kenner had it’s own internal studio which was frequently used for photographing toys, the company often hired local professional photographers to shoot the images used for catalogues and packaging.

 For the duration of The Real Ghostbusters toy line, Kenner relied on the talents of one single Ohio based product photographer for images used on the boxes and cardbacks.
 Between both studios quite a bit of photography was done of the toys so it’s perhaps no surprise that a decent amount of photo prints, polaroids and 35mm slides have surfaced over the years.